 My sales career was a very successful one, but I take more pride in the awards that I helped other people achieve than I do with the ones that I achieved myself.

-There is a great sense of personal satisfaction in helping someone reach a goal that they once might have thought unachievable.
+There is a great sense of personal satisfaction in helping someone reach a goal that they once might have thought not achievable.
 I still remember with pride the many team members whom I got to see stand up on the stage and accept national awards.

 A recent sermon by Reverend Ben Burrows at Cape Carteret Presbyterian Church reminded me of the power of words.
 In my days as a manager at Apple my door was always open.
 Many evenings I worked hard to pick the right word to help a person move forward positively instead of falling backwards into negativity.
 Even with those efforts, I'm sure that within the Apple pressure cooker that I made my share of mistakes in saying the wrong thing to people.